Radiologist burnout: proven strategies to restore balance

 Isolation

 The adoption of PACS and EMR in medical practices has decreased interactions between referring physicians and radiologists.
 As a result, radiologists can feel disconnected from the team and less involved in patient management and decision-making.
 The Covid outbreak made this even worse.
-And passing long hours secluded in a dark cubicle can be depressing.
+And passing long hours secluded in a dark cubicle can be depressing, further exacerbating radiologist burnout.

 Too many administrative duties

-Bureaucratic tasks, such as paperwork and charting, cut into the time radiologists have to spend on interpreting images—the job they are there for.
+Radiologists often face a heavy burden of bureaucratic tasks, such as paperwork and charting, cut into the time radiologists have to spend on interpreting images—the job they are there for.
+This overload can lead to increased fatigue and contribute to radiologist burnout.

 Physician productivity is a major factor influencing income—which makes it an additional source of stress.